timgrady92/RogueDeviceScan/README.md

-This is an exercise focused on identifying rogue devices on our network.
+This is an exercise focused on identifying rogue devices on network.

 Tools and commands used: Kali Linux, nmap (with various flags), grep (with various flags), command piping |